 If you are deaf, deafened, hard of hearing or have a speech impairment, a text phone is available on 18000.

-You should use this non-emergency numbers to:
+You should use this non-emergency route to:

 - Report a crime not currently in progress – for example a stolen car, burglary, or damaged property.